After a father’s untimely death with no succession plan, the challenge for his son intensified

 The family owned the farm outright, and the operation was current on all equipment and crop-related payments.
 Yet just about everything was in Bill’s name.

-“I was a little skittish about how that was going to look, particularly having increasing operating debt taking over farming work, but not technically having increased assets — all of the equipment, all of the real estate, that went to Mama.
+“I was a little skittish about how that was going to look, particularly having increasing operating debt because of taking over farming work, but not technically having increased assets — all of the equipment, all of the real estate, that went to Mama.
 I didn’t get any of that,” W.P. says.
 “The fixed expenses that are left will blow your mind.”

 Bill owned not only the farm but also the trucking business, which specialized in hauling oversized freight, which paid a premium.
 W.P. knew the farm much better than the trucking business, but he managed to wade through the books.